Operational Coordination Is Considered A Cross Cutting Capability

 Overcoming these challenges requires a strategic approach that addresses the underlying causes and fosters a culture of collaboration and communication.
 Here's a roadmap for successfully implementing operational coordination as a cross-cutting capability:

-• Secure Leadership Commitment: Gain buy-in from senior leadership and ensure that they are committed to supporting operational coordination initiatives.
+• Secure Leadership Commitment: Gain buy-in from senior leadership and see to it that they are committed to supporting operational coordination initiatives.

-• Break Down Silos: Implement strategies to break down functional silos and foster cross-departmental collaboration.
+• Break Down Silos: Implement strategies to break down functional silos and build cross-departmental collaboration.
 This might involve cross-functional teams, job rotation programs, or shared online platforms.

 • Address Resistance to Change: Communicate the benefits of operational coordination and involve employees in the planning and implementation process.
 Provide training and support to help employees adapt to new processes and procedures.